 The story above may not sound that important to us.
 However, it sums up the commitment to Gross National Happiness in Bhutan.
 The Bhutanese respect all life (humans, fauna, flora).
 They understand the need to respect the earth.

 The Kingdom of Bhutan uses no chemicals in agriculture.
 As well, there is a blanket ban on genetically modified food throughout Bhutan.
-There is a question on the Bhutanese Customs form confirming you are not bringing any GMO food into the country!
+Indeed, there is a question on the Bhutanese Customs form confirming you are not bringing any GMO food into the country!
 Bhutanese cuisine is therefore organic, tasty and healthy.

 The Bhutanese figure their citizens will be happier as a result.
 Although only a minnow in world affairs, they are active in world environmental efforts.

-Watch this short video clip taken at the Memorial Chorten in Thimpu:
+To sum up the attitude of the Bhutanese, watch this short video clip taken at the Memorial Chorten in Thimpu:

 Note worshipers walking in a clockwise direction and praying.
 (The audio you hear is the monk saying the blessing.)
 Those prayers are for liberating all sentient beings from suffering.
 Yes, to all human beings and animal life.
 The Bhutanese commitment to happiness extends beyond their borders to you.
 And you didn’t even know!

-Ema Datshi: A Cheese Chili Recipe and Star of Bhutanese Cuisine
+Ema Datshi: A Chili Cheese Recipe and Star of Bhutanese Cuisine

-This cheese chili recipe really is a simple dish to make in quick time.
+This chili cheese recipe really is a simple dish to make in quick time.
 Ema Datshi features in every meal in Bhutan.

 As for cheese, I use a small amount of feta cheese.
-As it can be salty, I also use a good melting cheese, such as gruyere, emmanthaler or comte.
+As it can be salty, I also also use a good melting cheese, such as gruyere, emmanthaler or comte.